Panchan Rina

 Rina Okamoto (岡本 璃奈, Okamoto Rina), better known as Panchan Rina (ぱんちゃん 璃奈, Pan-chan Rina), is a Japanese professional kickboxer.
 She is a former Knock Out-Black Female Minimumweight Champion, Knock Out-Black Female Atomweight Champion, and Rebels-Black Women's 46 kg Champion.
 After moving from Osaka to Tokyo at the age of 21, Rina discovered kickboxing and began competing at the amateur level in 2017.
-She made her professional debut in February 2019, and remains undefeated in 13 bouts.
+She made her professional debut in February 2019 and was undefeated as a professional until May 2024.
+As of July 2025, she was ranked the number four -47 kg kickboxer and the number five -50 kg kickboxer in the world by Beyond Kickboxing.